nesanders/MAenvironmentaldata/docs/_posts/2017-04-02-dep-enforcements.md

 {% include charts/MADEP_enforcement_fine_dist.html %}

-We can use a statistical test to see if the typical fine amount has increased or decreased with time.
-The plot below uses [bootstrap resampling](https://en.wikipedia.org/wiki/Bootstrap_(statistics)) to estimate the median enforcement value per year, and the uncertainty in this value given the less-than-infinite number of enforcements we have to estimate the median (90% confidence interval).
+The plot below uses [bootstrap resampling](https://en.wikipedia.org/wiki/Bootstrap_(statistics)) to estimate the median enforcement value per year (again, the 90% confidence interval is shown).
 The analysis shows that the median enforcement amount has varied by about 20% over this period, but these shifts are not very significant - they could be explained by randomness in what violations happened to come up in those years rather than systematic policy shifts.

 {% include charts/MADEP_enforcement_fine_avg_bootstrap.html %}